AceIsDumb/AceIsDumb/README.md

 In 2024, I was the ACTO@SST Inc. where I taught my juniors React Native.
 I also went for many courses to sharpen my skills in development.

-This year, I'm attending all sorts of tech programs like Hackathons and Capture The Flags to excercise my development abilities and further my portfolio.
+This year, I'm attending all sorts of tech programs like Hackathons and Capture The Flags to exercise my development abilities and further my portfolio.

 I enjoy networking with passionate fellow developers and am very interested in Artificial Intelligence.
 Between my studies, developing and classes, you can find me playing guitar or working on side projects